 -£400 Energy Bills Support Scheme:

-Households will get £400 of support with their energy bills through the Energy Bills Support Scheme.
+Households will receive £400 of support with their energy bills through the Energy Bills Support Scheme.
 The payment will be a grant and will not be recovered through higher bills in future years.
 Energy suppliers will deliver this support to households with a domestic electricity meter over six months from October.
 Direct Debit and credit customers will have the money credited to their account, while customers with pre-payment meters will have the money applied to their meter or paid via a voucher.

 More than 8 million households on means tested benefits will receive a payment of £650 this year, made in two installments.
 This payment will be tax-free, will not count towards the benefit cap and will not have any impact on existing benefit awards.
 The Government will make these payments directly to households across the UK.
 Households receiving the following benefits will be eligible: